SamuelOkasia/RealTime-Fraud-Detection/README.md

 ### WebSocket Use Cases in the Project
 - Transaction Updates: After a user submits a transaction, the frontend receives real-time updates on whether the transaction has been processed, approved, or marked as fraudulent.
 -  Fraud Alerts: If a transaction is flagged as fraudulent during processing, the system pushes an instant alert to the connected client(s) via WebSocket.
+---
+## Continuous Integration / Continuous Deployment (CI/CD)
+This project uses GitHub Actions for Continuous Integration (CI) and Continuous Deployment (CD) to automate testing, building, and deployment of both the backend and frontend services.
+### CI/CD Pipeline Overview
+1. **Continuous Integration (CI):**
+    - The CI pipeline is triggered on every push to the main branch and on pull requests.
+    - It performs the following steps:
+      - Backend Tests: Runs unit tests using pytest to ensure the backend functionality is working as expected.
+      - Frontend Build: Installs dependencies and builds the frontend using npm.
+      - Docker Builds: Docker images for both backend and frontend are built.

+2. **Docker Push:**
+    - Once the tests pass and Docker images are built, the following images are pushed to Docker Hub:
+      - `samuelokasia/realtime-fraud-backend:latest`
+      - `samuelokasia/realtime-fraud-frontend:latest`

+3. **Continuous Deployment (CD):**
+    - After the build stage, the CD pipeline automatically deploys the newly built Docker images to AWS ECS.
+    - AWS ECS Deployment:
+      - The task definitions for both backend and frontend services are updated with the new Docker images.
+      - The ECS services are then updated to the latest task definition revision, ensuring the latest code is running in production.

+### Secrets and Environment Variables
+  - Docker Hub Credentials:
+    - The pipeline uses GitHub Secrets for securely storing Docker Hub credentials (DOCKER_USERNAME, DOCKER_PASSWORD), which are required for logging in and pushing Docker images.
+  - AWS Credentials:
+    - The pipeline uses GitHub Secrets for AWS credentials (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY) to authenticate and deploy the updated task definitions to ECS.

+### GitHub Actions CI/CD Workflow
+The pipeline is fully automated through GitHub Actions.
+It consists of two stages:

+  - Build Stage: Responsible for testing, building, and pushing Docker images to Docker Hub.
+  - Deploy Stage: Responsible for updating the ECS task definitions and services with the new images.

+The full workflow file is located in .github/workflows/ci.yml and ensures that the project is continuously tested and deployed whenever changes are made.

+---

 ## Monitoring & Alerting